hfp/libxs/samples/converse/README.md

 # Converse Sample

-This sample explores token-ID fingerprint summarization and composition.
-It uses the 8-byte `libxs_token_stream_encode` API for lexical IDs and classes, `libxs_fprint` to compare sentence fingerprints, and the registry plus Hilbert keys for a small compose-mode corpus.
+Converse is a small, self-contained language sample built on the libxs
+primitives: the 8-byte `libxs_token_stream_encode` lexical layer (stable vocabulary IDs and class flags), `libxs_fprint` sentence fingerprints, the registry, and the `libxs_predict` predictor.
+It climbs a deliberately conservative ladder -- grounded extractive question answering, learned relation and identity facts, and an experimental next-token predictor -- with every step exercised by a small evaluation harness.

+The purpose is a fully inspectable place to build and measure a language capability from the ground up, keeping all corpus knowledge in caller-owned data rather than in source.
+It is not an LLM.
+For the design rationale and the measured comparisons behind the different modes, see the companion paper under `~/papers/converse` (`paper.tex`).

 ## Build